hapijs/hapi/Readme.md

 }
 ```

 In the example people are loaded by passing in a names array.
 If a request comes in for `people/john/bob/jenny` then `request.params.names` is set to 'john/bob/jenny'.
 Please note that the route will be matched for a request of `/people/` as names can be 0 or more parts.
+As a result of this behavior, {names*} must appear as the last parameter in the route path.
+In other words, a param with 0 or more path parts must appear at the end of the end of the route path.

 ### Route Handler